Invasion of the Waikato: Ōrākau

 For Rewi, a skilled strategist and warrior, the major concerns about Ōrākau were that it had no immediate water supply and, sited on a low hill, overlooked by the nearby "California" ridge, 850m to the southwest, could also be easily encircled.
 The land immediately to the south of the pa was a series of low undulating hillocks leading to swamp.
 For two days the villagers, as well as Rewi's forces and the new reinforcements, labored in shifts to strengthen the defences of the pā, located on a slight rise of land in the midst of peach groves.
 Measuring about 30 metres by 12 metres, the pā was enclosed within a rectangular redoubt and contained interior bunkers, trenches, firing apertures.
 The main parapet was just 1.2 metres high, the outer trench a metre deep and the entire system was surrounded by a post and three-rail fence.
-The pā was defended by between 200 and 250 warriors—mainly Tūhoe and Ngati Raukawa—drawn from at least nine tribes, as well as about 50 women and children.
+The pā was defended by between 200 and 250 warriors—mainly Tūhoe and Ngāti Raukawa—drawn from at least nine tribes, as well as about 50 women and children.

 Early on 30 March two surveyors working at Kihikihi observed through a telescope construction of entrenchments at the Ōrākau pā and immediately passed the information to Brigadier General G. J. Carey, who had been left in charge of the British forces.
 Carey, keen to surprise the Kingites, immediately began organising an expedition and at midnight the first of three separate columns, comprising members of the 40th, 65th and 18th Royal Irish Regiments, as well as Forest Rangers and Waikato Militia, set out for Ōrākau with two Armstrong six-pounders, arriving before daybreak.
 The total force for the mission was 1120 men.
 The two cannons were set up on a small plateau 350m to the west and about the same height above the pā.
 They were shooting across the front of the 40th Regiment who were situated 250 m south of the pā behind a small hill.